bnosac/ETM/README.md

 words      <- manifold$embedding
 ```

-- Plot words in 2D, color by cluster and add cluster centers in 2D
+- Plot words in 2D, color by topic and add topic centers in 2D
     - This uses R package textplot >= 0.2.0 (https://github.com/bnosac/textplot) which was put on CRAN on 2021-08-18

 ```